This website is best viewed on a modern browser.

 Travel and Learn Abroad (TLab for Lifelong Learners)

 The TLab for Lifelong Learners Program opens up to ESU Branch members the international, educational and cultural opportunities previously only available to our middle and high school teachers.
-The ESU offers one-week programs in the United Kingdom that provide lectures by renowned scholars, behind-the scenes tours, access to archives not open to the public and the company of intellectually curious, worldly and adventurous fellow travelers.
-Past trips have included Dickens’ London and Shakespeare’s Stratford-upon-Avon.
+The ESU offers 1-week programs in the UK that provide lectures by renowned scholars, behind-the scenes tours, access to archives not open to the public and the company of intellectually curious, worldly and adventurous fellow travelers.
+Past trips have included Dickens’ London and Shakespeare’s Stratford-Upon-Avon.
+Due to Covid, the programs were cancelled in 2022.
+The ESU continues to work closely with Shakespeare’s Birthplace Trust and is looking forward to offering the Page to Stage program in July 2023 and additional 1-week Oxford Experience programs in a wide range of humanities courses throughout July and August at Christ Church College.

 Secondary School Exchange Scholarship (SSE)

-The ESU Secondary School Exchange Scholarship is a merit-based scholarship that provides tuition, room and board for US and UK students to spend a semester or year (gap year) abroad between high school and college.
+The ESU Secondary School Exchange Scholarship (SSE) is a merit-based scholarship that provides tuition, room and board for US and UK students to spend a semester or year (Gap Year) abroad between high school and college.
 Since its inception in 1928, the ESU of the United States and ESU of the Commonwealth have worked closely together to provide the scholarship opportunity for thousands of students to expand their horizons academically and culturally by studying at secondary schools in the US and UK.
-The second-oldest of our educational programs after the Evelyn Wrench Speaker Series, the SSE is at the heart of the ESU mission to use the English language to foster global understanding and goodwill through cultural and educational exchanges.
+The oldest of all our educational programs, the SSE is at the heart of the ESU mission to use the English language to foster global understanding and goodwill through cultural and educational exchanges.
 Through this experience, students gain maturity, independence and global perspectives that benefit them in college and in their future careers.

 Condensed Statement of Activities